lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_lies_and_deception.md

 that arises when we feel vulnerable or powerless.
 Lies often stem from unexamined desires to control, protect, or dominate, revealing the underlying insecurities that drive deception.
-They proliferate and calcify us when we resist self-awareness and deny the complexity of life-accepting easy answers rather than living humbly under the vast, open sky of uncertainty.
+They proliferate and calcify us when we resist self-awareness and deny the complexity of life—accepting easy answers rather than living humbly under the vast, open sky of uncertainty.

 Or perhaps even this: the Master Liar is a teacher in disguise.
 The trickster